timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 layout: article
 ---

 > **Author's note:** I actually wrote this post a few months ago, when I was just getting into Vim.
-I've since become much more accustomed to using Vim, so this is a far more negative appraisal than I would give nowadays.
-I think this highlights an important point: time's a healer, and most of the Vim-pushers (including myself) have probably forgotten about what a struggle it was getting over that initial hump.
+I've since become much more accustomed to it, so this is probably a more negative appraisal than I would give nowadays.
+I think this highlights an important point: time's a healer, and most of the Vim-pushers have probably forgotten about what a struggle it was getting over that initial hump.
 So without further ado, let me present *[drum-roll...]* **The World's First Completely Unbiased Vim Overview™**.

 **TL;DR:** I'm a JavaScript engineer who's recently gone through the process of switching from Sublime Text to Vim.
 If you want to know what I think of it, [skip to the end](#whats-it-like) (spoiler: I now use Vim for everything).
 If you want to know why I did it, or just fancy spending the next few minutes reading some words, then read on.